-Some of the most impressive and important health benefits of saw palmetto include its ability to stimulate sexual activity, reduce impotence, protect against prostate cancer, improve the health of the kidneys, boost muscle mass, increase nutrient uptake efficiency, treat urinary tract conditions, strengthen hair growth, and even improve the immune system.
+The impressive health benefits of saw palmetto include its ability to improve hair growth, protect against prostate cancer, treat urinary tract conditions, stimulate sexual activity, reduce impotence, improve the health of the kidneys, boost muscle mass, increase nutrient uptake efficiency, and even improve the immune system.

-Impotence: Although there are some benefits of saw palmetto for women, the most highly researched and praised health benefits affect men.
-In terms of impotence, saw palmetto extract has long been known as an herbal treatment for impotence.
-The exact pathways that saw palmetto takes in terms of sexual organs and hormones is still somewhat unclear, but the research has definitely piled up showing that it can boost your sexual performance and increase virility.
+Although there are some benefits of saw palmetto for women, the most highly researched and praised health benefits are for men.
+In terms of impotence, saw palmetto extract has long been known as a herbal treatment for impotence.
+The exact pathway that saw palmetto takes in terms of sexual organs and hormones is still somewhat unclear, but the research has definitely piled up showing that it can boost your sexual performance and increase virility.

-Kidney Concerns: The urinary organs can weaken with age, which is why incontinence is much more common in elderly populations.
-Saw palmetto research has shown that its strong chemical components can strengthen those urinary organs to prevent incontinence, and also maximize the health of the kidneys.
-If you are at risk for kidney stones or already suffer from them, saw palmetto supplementation can be a great way to prevent future issues or treat current problems.
+The urinary organs can weaken with age, which is why incontinence is much more common in the elderly population.
+Research suggests that saw palmetto has strong chemical components that can strengthen urinary organs to prevent incontinence, and also improve the health of the kidneys.
+If you are at risk of developing kidney stones or already suffer from them, saw palmetto supplementation can be a great way to prevent future issues or treat current problems.

-Prostate Cancer: One of the leading causes of mortality for men is prostate cancer, just as breast cancer is one of the leading causes for women.
+One of the leading causes of mortality for men is prostate cancer.
 This form of cancer is particularly dangerous because it is associated with prostate enlargement, something that naturally happens as men age.
 Saw palmetto extract can reduce prostate enlargement by inhibiting dihydrotestosterone, which stimulates cellular reproduction in the prostate.
-This lowers the chances of developing prostate cancer and eliminating painful urination and the discomfort that accompanies prostate issues.
-Saw palmetto is also known to speed healing and reduce bleeding for men who are undergoing prostate surgery.
+This lowers the chances of developing prostate cancer, eliminating painful urination and the discomfort that accompanies prostate issues.
+Saw palmetto is also known to speed healing and reduce bleeding in men undergoing prostate surgery.

-Muscle Mass: One of the more recent developments in the saw palmetto debate is its impact on muscle mass.
+One of the more recent developments in the saw palmetto debate is its impact on muscle mass.
 Many bodybuilders and people engaged in serious gym time have turned to saw palmetto as a workout supplement.
 Although research into saw palmetto’s impact on muscle mass and development is still ongoing, early reports do show a correlation between the two.
-It makes sense, given saw palmetto’s impact on testosterone in the body, which is responsible for muscle mass increases, but it should only be taken in moderation.
+It makes sense, given saw palmetto’s impact on testosterone in the body, which is responsible for muscle mass increase.
+But it should only be taken in moderation.

-Immune System Health: This is certainly not the most popular use of saw palmetto extract or supplements, but they have been known to generally boost the immune system, particularly for mild conditions such as colds, coughs, and sore throats.
-Headache and migraine sufferers have also claimed that saw palmetto works as an anti-inflammatory agent and reduces pain and discomfort.
+This is certainly not the most popular use of saw palmetto extract or supplements, but they have been known to generally boost the immune system, particularly for mild conditions such as colds, coughs, and sore throats.
+Headaches and migraine sufferers have also claimed that saw palmetto works as an anti-inflammatory agent and reduces pain and discomfort.
 This is in line with saw palmetto’s other anti-inflammatory activities in the body, primarily in the urinary tract and gut.